Criminal responsibility in French law: History

 Until 1912, there were no court procedures specifically geared to minors.
-It was just generally understood that if a sentence were to be imposed on a minor, he benefitted from the "excuse of youth", which generally reduced the penalty by half.
+It was generally understood that if a sentence were to be imposed on a minor, he benefitted from the "excuse of youth", which generally reduced the penalty by half.

 The law of 22 July 1912 transformed the system by putting juvenile courts into place, along with an absolute presumption of non-responsibility for minors 13 and under.
 Special penalties were also created in the law, such as supervised freedom, which allowed the minor to be placed in an institution and thus to be re-educated.

 Then came the ordonnance du 2 février 1945 on delinquent childhood, which, while reworked several times, remains in effect today.
 In this system it is the personality of the author more than the act itself which enters into account.
 The system is above all preventive and more geared to avoiding recidivism than to sanctioning a mistake.

 Advent of the responsibility of minors

 In France, a minor of 13 cannot be sentenced to a penalty, but is nonetheless responsible for his actions.
 Article 122-8 of the code pénal provides that "Minors capable of discernment are penally responsible for the crimes, misdemeanors or offences of which they have been found guilty.

-While poorly written, Article 122-8 is without possible appeal: a minor who has discernment is responsible for his actions.
+Article 122-8 is without possible appeal: a minor who has discernment is responsible for his actions.
 Still, the many measures that apply to him tend to sow doubt among legal practitioners and some works still speak of the non-responsibility of delinquent juveniles.

 The ordonnance n° 45-171 of 2 February 1945 considers the following categories of minor and the measures it envisages for them: